harmony-one/h/progress/yuriy-menkov.md

 [Migration](https://github.com/harmony-one/sx-monorepo) and launch of Snapshot X on [Harmony](https://gov.harmony.one/): deployed contracts, refined and launched the API service, updated and adapted the UI along with related libraries.
 The project also gained new features — including a validators-only whitelist strategy, a two-stage voting system with an off-chain second phase, integration with the staking dashboard, customizable quorum rules, and more.

 ---

-2025-10-07 Tue: Studied four XIRR calculation methods from Rika and performed calculations using methods 1 and 3 based on data from Artem’s bot wallet — the results matched up to the tenth decimal place.

-2025-10-06 Mon: Reviewed Li’s XIRR and HODL calculation and explored different approaches to measuring returns, including methods that account for impermanent loss.
-Recalculated XIRR using Artem’s approach.
-Integration of new calculation methods into aerodrome service scripts.

----

-2025-10-03 Fri: Began reviewing materials on yield basis.
-Revisited XIRR calculations using the HODL approach.
-Recomputed PnL across cycles for HODL, LP, and new capital scenarios. Сompared to Theo’s results.

-2025-10-02 Thu: Worked on adjusting the analytics script for cases when position opening/closing and swap operations occur within the same block — it’s necessary to take transaction index into account, and ensure that the swap event log index comes after the mint/burn/collect events.

-2025-10-01 Wed: Updated the analytics script with functionality to find and load the initial cbBTC price from the closest swap event to the mint event of position creation.
-Currently testing and comparing results with the team’s outputs.

 2025-09-30 Tue: Updated the script to include retrieval and calculation of the sbBTC price from the nearest swap event at the time of position closure.
 For IL calculation, I now apply the individual cbBTC price specific to each position at its closing moment.
 [Exported](https://docs.google.com/spreadsheets/d/1cpnS6IZDzsmK1Zh1bFJSPYsr8R-2tAHYVhucprJEjec/edit?usp=sharing) the results into a summary table for further analysis with team.